 Agency funds are funds for which BCM acts as a trustee and has a duty to hold and manage assets for the benefit of a specific beneficiary.
 Funds held in an agency capacity are reported in temporarily restricted cash and cash equivalents, and the related agency liabilities are reported in other accrued liabilities.
-As of September 30, 2017 and 2016, agency funds held by BCM and the related liabilities totaled approximately \$-0- and \$61,000, respectively (see Note 14).
+As of September 30, 2018 and 2017, there were no agency funds held by BCM or related liabilities (see Note 14).